QUALITY IMPROVEMENT POLICY

 1.1 The College vision is to be an outstanding provider of vocational education and training in its local and wider communities.

-1.2 This policy outlines the College approach to ensuring continuing quality improvement
+1.2 This Policy outlines the College’s approach to ensuring continuing quality improvement.

-2.1 This policy and associated procedures will involve all employees and collaborative partners including subcontractors.
+2.1 This Policy and associated Procedures will involve all staff and collaborative partners including subcontractors.
 The management of the process will be through the existing organisational structure.
-Line managers will initiate procedures within their teams and collate and monitor self-assessment reports and action plans.
+Line managers will initiate Procedures within their teams and collate and monitor self-assessment reports and action plans.
 In the case of University accredited programmes, these are monitored through the university’s annual Academic Health process.
 Academic Health Reports (AHR) are generated by course leaders from course boards, student feedback and module reports.
-These are distributed to both the university and to line managers as well as the College Executive who monitor the action plans set out at the end of the AHR.
+These are distributed to both the university and to line managers.
+A Higher Education (HE) Self Evaluation Document (SED) and Action Plan is written annually reviewing the whole of the HE provision.
+This is monitored by Governors who also sign off to HEFCE for oversight of quality assurance.

-2.2 Quality improvement will be founded on a process of regular self-evaluation by teams and individual employees who are responsible for delivering courses and other services
+2.2 Quality improvement will be founded on a process of regular self-evaluation by teams and individual staff who are responsible for delivering courses and other services.

-2.3 It will seek the views and perceptions of learners, employers and other stakeholders for whom the services of the College exist
+2.3 It will seek the views and perceptions of students, employers and other stakeholders for whom the services of the College exist.

-2.4 Wherever appropriate, this policy will promote the identification of quality standards and performance indicators that are consistent with external body requirements such as those expected to be measured by Ofsted and against which performance can be measured, evaluated and so improved.
-Wherever appropriate, for Higher Nationals and University accredited programmes, this policy will promote the identification of quality standards and performance indicators that are consistent with the QAA Codes of Practice and against which performance can be measured, evaluated and so improved.
+2.4 Wherever appropriate, this Policy will promote the identification of quality standards and performance indicators that are consistent with external body requirements such as those expected to be measured by Ofsted or other external review organisations and against which performance can be measured, evaluated and so improved.
+Wherever appropriate, for Higher Nationals and University accredited programmes, this Policy will promote the identification of quality standards and performance indicators that are consistent with the UK Quality Code for HE and against which performance can be measured, evaluated and so improved.

-2.5 It will support the processes of peer review both internally and with external partners in the sector including training and private providers
+2.5 This Policy will support the processes of peer review both internally and with external partners in the sector including training and private providers.

 3 Responsibility for implementation